Early Pregnancy Symptoms and Signs

 Week 4 - 6 : Bloating – This early symptom is often caused by progesterone which is the pregnancy hormone.

-Week 4 - 6 : Morning Sickness – This is probably the most common sign of pregnancy but some women have it earlier than some, while some women do not have it any at all.
+Week 4 - 6 : Morning Sickness – This is probably the most common and weird sign of pregnancy but some women have it earlier than some, while some women do not have it any at all.
 If you find yourself vomiting and always feeling nauseated, you may be forming a little bun in the oven.

 Week 4 - 6 : Mood Swings – With fluctuation in hormone levels, you will not only see bloating but will also find yourself having mood swings.
 Mood swings caused by pregnancy usually get less after the first 12 weeks of pregnancy.